ParinazRmp/Automated-Laser-Scanning-Robot-Control-System/README.md

 ### An overview of the project's steps

 - Initially, a code was implemented to enable the robot to move autonomously within the environment.
 This involved creating a publisher and subscriber to change the robot's behavior based on its feedback.
-- In the second step, a user interface was developed to allow keyboard inputs and modify the robot's velocity within the circuit.
+- In the second step, a user interface was developed to allow keyboard inputs and modify the robot's velocity.
 These changes were computed using a service that established communication between all nodes.

 ### First Step